 The normal government hiring process is typically followed.
-Cities may require finalists to participate in more than just one interview.
-Additional interviews would likely be with small groups of influential citizens or in town hall meetings.
+Cities may require finalists to participate in more than one interview.
+Additional interviews are likely with small groups of influential citizens or in town hall meetings.

-Look at job-search resources like Indeed.com, Monster.com, and Glassdoor.com for available positions.
-You can also visit the official U.S. Government jobs website or check GovtJobs.com to apply to open job positions.
+Look at job search resources such as Indeed.com, Monster.com, and Glassdoor.com for available positions.
+Visit the official U.S. Government jobs website or check GovtJobs.com to apply to open job positions.

 Comparing Similar Jobs

-People interested in a public works director career also consider the following career paths, listed with their median annual salaries:
+People interested in a public works director career also consider the following career paths, listed with the median annual salaries: